zweitag/zwen-react/docs/reducer.md

 };
 ```

-All reducers get exported in their respective folder's *index.js* file by
+All reducers and their selectors get exported in the respective folder's *index.js* file by
 using `combineReducers` ([Redux Docs](https://redux.js.org/api-reference/combinereducers)):

 ```